MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public IList<Function> FindAllWithName(string name, bool nestedSearchInsideBlockFunction = false)
 ```

-Finds a list of functions with the given name in the Function graph underlying `this` Function.
+Finds a list of functions with the given name in the Function graph underlying the Function.
 If nestedSearchInsideBlockFunction is true, search all functions inside block functions too.

 Parameters:
 *  `name`: the name to be searched for.